MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/PortalLaunchScheduler.md

 - 30k+ to 100k users: 5 waves
 - More than 100k users: 5 waves and contact your Microsoft account team

-### Steps for bi-directional redirection
+### Steps for bidirectional redirection

 Bidirectional redirection involves launching a new modern SharePoint Online portal to replace an existing SharePoint classic or modern portal.
 Users in active waves will be redirected to the new site regardless of whether they navigate to the old or new site.
 Users in a non-launched wave that try to access the new site will be redirected back to the old site until their wave is launched.

+We only support redirection between the default home page on the old site and the default home page on the new site.
 Should you have administrators or owners that need access to the old and new sites without being redirected, ensure they are listed using the `WaveOverrideUsers` parameter.

 To migrate users from an existing SharePoint site to a new SharePoint site in a staged manner: